yiyuma/technical-tutorials/Spring/SpringBoot.md

 ```

 ## Annotations
-**@SpringBootApplication** is used to mark the main class of a Spring Boot application.<br>
+- **@SpringBootApplication** is used to mark the main class of a Spring Boot application.<br>
 @SpringBootApplication = @Configuration + @EnableAutoConfiguration + @ComponentScan<br>
-- @Configuration
+- **@Configuration**: able to register extra beans with @Bean or import other configuration classes.
-- @EnableAutoConfiguration: Spring Boot looks for auto-configuration beans on its classpath and automatically applies them. @EnableAutoConfiguraion should be used always with @Configurion together.
+- **@EnableAutoConfiguration**: Spring Boot looks for auto-configuration beans on its classpath and 	automatically applies them. @EnableAutoConfiguraion should be used always with @Configurion together.
 Able to register extra beans with @Bean or import other configuration classes
 - @ComponentScan: Enables component scanning of current package.
 Also recursively scans sub-package.
 Man can define scan path with scanBasePackage or scanBasePackages
 ```